molst/annagreta/README.md

       (when (anna/unlocks? auth-key :widget "weather")
         [:div (weather-widget)])]))
 ```
+Notice that the function generates HTML data.
+Even if the HTML is hosted on Clojure in this case, rather than on something XMLish, the semantics are just the same and should be familiar to any web developer.

 ## Project Maturity

-NOT secure or well tested.
+NOT very well tested.
 Might contain severe bugs.
-Have never been used on a production web site yet.
-Use on your own risk!
+Have never been used on a production web site.
 Developed primarily for my personal use.
 Anything can change without notice.

 ## Artifacts